 The African Orphan Crops Consortium (AOCC)

-LGC provides plant sampling kits, DNA extraction & KASP genotyping chemistry for the AOCC.
+LGC Biosearch Technologies provides plant sampling kits, DNA extraction and KASP genotyping chemistry for the AOCC.
 The goal is to improve the nutrition, productivity and climatic adaptability of crop.

 Africa’s 100 most important crops

-The 100 most important crops, e.g. African eggplant, amaranth & spider plant, have been assembled by African scientists.
-The focus of the project is to sequence & map the genomes to allow accelerated breeding programs.
+The 100 most important crops, e.g. African eggplant, amaranth and spider plant, have been assembled by African scientists.
+The focus of the project is to sequence and map the genomes to allow accelerated breeding programmes.

 learn more